ms609/Quartet/README.md

-What other implementations don't seem to do is to distinguish between quartets that are contradicted by one tree, and quartets that are simply absent due to a lack of resolution (i.e. the presence of polytomies).  `SlowQuartet` makes this distinction in both the quartet metric (function `MatchingQuartets`) and the partition metric (i.e. Robinson-Foulds distance; function `MatchingSplits`).
+What other implementations don't seem to do is to distinguish between quartets that are contradicted by one tree, and quartets that are simply absent due to a lack of resolution (i.e. the presence of polytomies).  `Quartet` makes this distinction in both the quartet metric (function `MatchingQuartets`) and the partition metric (i.e. Robinson-Foulds distance; function `MatchingSplits`).